“That person is so compassionate.”

 “Real source of happiness is not outside, but inside,” he said.

-He asked those below 30 years old to raise their hands, then those below 20.
+He asked those below 30 years old to raise their hands.
 He told them that real hope in overcoming violence and hatred will be in their hands.
 “It is your responsibility to make a peaceful world,” to spread freedom as citizens in the leading nation of the free world.

 “You seven billion human beings must work together.”

 Yes, there were things I disagreed with as well.
 But overall, I discovered I had more in common with the Dalai Lama than I would have imagined.